EMPLOYEE PERFORMANCE MANAGEMENT

 Two-thirds of performance management systems misidentify high performers (CEB Global, 2013)

-Over an 11-year time frame, companies that had a performance management culture grew net income by 756 percent, versus a 1 percent growth over the same period for those that did not.
+Over an 11-year time frame, companies with a performance management culture grew net income by 756 percent, versus a 1 percent growth over the same period for those that did not.
 (Forbes, 2011)

 Managers who received constant feedback on their strengths in their employee performance management process showed 8.9% greater profitability (Gallup, 2012)

-The performance appraisal has more than a century of practice since the early 1900s when it was a more informal process and not spread very widely.
-In the 1920s, Elton Mayo, the Father of Human Resources, researched and measured the relationship between productivity and the work environment and as a result several social measures were instituted.
+Performance appraisal has been practiced for more than a century, since the early 1900s, when it was a more informal process and not widely spread.
+In the 1920s, Elton Mayo, the Father of Human Resources, researched and measured the relationship between productivity and the work environment, and as a result, several social measures were instituted.

-30 years later, mid-1950s there was a more formal approach that appears to be found in many businesses and usually consisted in personality-based systems for measuring performance.
-The 1960s brought a better focus on performance rather than on the personality traits of the employees and the systems developed focused more on goals and objectives.
-They focused on the future as well and included as instruments self-appraisals.
+Thirty years later, in the mid-1950s, a more formal approach appeared in many businesses and usually consisted of personality-based systems for measuring performance.
+The 1960s brought a better focus on performance rather than on the personality traits of the employees, and the systems developed focused more on goals and objectives.
+They also focused on the future and included self-appraisals as instruments.
 Pay for performance was introduced in the 1960s.

 STAY CONNECTED